 If you’re looking to use the Green Homes Grant they recommend going directly to the TrustMark or Simple Energy Advice websites to find certified contractors in your area.

 This Autumn Cosy Homes Oxfordshire will also be holding a series of fortnightly online webinars exploring topics relating to home retrofit and energy efficiency.
-Find out more about the webinars and register here.

 Better Housing, Better Health